 - Keep the liquid container upright throughout the treatment.

 The tubing should be replaced regularly, since it is not possible to completely clean the inside of the tubing.
-Your provider should explain how often to change the tubing.
+Your healthcare provider should explain how often to change the tubing.

 - Shake off the extra water.